Monduli/big_brother_pyqt/README.md

 # big_brother_pyqt

 A Big Brother (US) simulator made in Python (uses PyQT for the interface).
 Early in development!

-Big TODO: Fix the README. lol
+## Overview

-Note that this was originally a terminal app and proper text is still being added to the PyQT interface.
+This was originally a terminal app and proper text is still being added to the PyQT interface.
 If you feel something is missing from the interface, look at the terminal.
-If it's still missing, look at my TODO at the bottom of this README.
-If it's STILL missing, let me know.

-On opening:
-    The app will generate a list of 12 houseguests.
-If you want more, change NUM_PLAYERS at the top.
-    They will all be given a random profession.
-Add more to PROFESSIONS if you want more variety or something else.

-On "Continue":
-    An HOH will be chosen randomly from the houseguests.
-Code is supposed to stop repeat HOHs from occurring, but it might be buggy.
-    The HOH will nominate two players. (see "under the hood") The HOH, nominees, and three randomly selected houseguests (outside of those three) will play in the POV.
-    Someone will win the POV.
-They will then randomly decide to use the POV or not, or they will guaranteed use it to save themselves.
-    At the end of the week, the houseguests will vote to evict someone.
-Who is evicted is random at the moment.

-    If there are only 3 or less houseguests left, they will not play for the POV (if you don't know, with 3 houseguests, the HOH nominates the two remaining. with 2 left, there are no comps).
-    At the final 2, the two remaining houseguests will "plead their case", which is meaningless at the moment.
-    Afterwards, in the terminal, you will see which evicted houseguests voted for who.
-A winner will be declared.

-On "Reset":
-    Resets the game.
-Currently breaks some of the buttons, though.

-Under the hood:
-    Each houseguest has five underlying statistics that control how their game generally goes.
-    They also have a dictionary (hashmap, a collection of words attached to values) that has their impression about other houseguests.
-    Their impressions of the houseguests are set randomly at the beginning, but change depending on the random events that happen.
-    For instance, if Joe pulls Amy over to talk privately about Bill, their impressions of Bill will decrease.
-    Amy's will decrease by 2, while Joe's will decrease by 1 (as cementing negativity about another person can cause you to like them less too).
-    Their impression determines who will be put on the block if they are HOH.
-It will either be the two houseguests with the lowest impression values, or their target.
-    Their target is also set by random event.
-Currently, the event is their Alliance deciding someone should go on the block.

-TODO:
-    - Slow down the process so there's some tension.
-    - Alliances.
-    - Turn the .py into a .exe so it's easier for non-programmers to use.
-    - Make statistics influence who is voted off.
-    - Add randomly generated comps just for flavor text.

-Additions (Feb 8):
-    Dark mode.
-    Statistics for gameplay. (see "under the hood") Random events.
-    Impressions button.
-    Houseguests will now target each other and nominate accordingly.

-Bug fixes (Feb 8):
-    Fixed a situation where the same person was being nominated twice in the same week.
-At the same time.
-Brutal, I know.
-    Fixed numerous crashes, mostly to do with implementing the new features.
-    Fixed a bug where the veto holder was immediately re-nominated after vetoing themselves.
-    Fixed the reset button appearing in the middle of nowhere to the right of the text boxes.

-Remaining Bugs (Feb 8):
-    Clicking reset and then impressions will crash the program.
-    Renominations don't show up properly in the UI.
+If it's still missing, see the TODO section below.

+### On opening:

+- The app will generate a list of 12 houseguests.
+To change the number, update `NUM_PLAYERS` at the top of the code.
+- Houseguests are assigned a random profession.
+Add more to `PROFESSIONS` for more variety.

+### On "Continue":

+- An HOH is randomly chosen.
+Code prevents repeat HOHs.
+- The HOH nominates two players based on impressions and targets (see "Under the Hood" below).
+- The HOH, nominees, and 3 randomly selected houseguests play in the POV competition.
+- Someone wins the POV and decides randomly whether to use it or not, unless they won it themselves.
+- Houseguests vote to evict someone.
+For now this is random.
+- With 3 or fewer players left, there is no POV competition.
+- At the final 2, the remaining houseguests give speeches, which currently do nothing.
+- In the terminal, you'll see who the evicted houseguests voted for and a winner is declared.

+### On "Reset":

+- Resets the game.
+Currently breaks some buttons.

+## Under the Hood

+- Each houseguest has 5 underlying statistics that influence their gameplay.
+- They have an impressions dictionary with values for each other houseguest.
+- Impressions are set randomly at the start but change based on random events.
+- Impressions determine nominations: either the bottom 2, or their target.
+- Targets are set randomly via events like an Alliance deciding on someone.

+## TODO

+- Slow down the process for more tension.
+- Implement Alliances.
+- Create an executable for non-programmers.
+- Make statistics influence voting off.
+- Add randomly generated competition flavor text.

+## Additions (Feb 8)

+- Dark mode
+- Gameplay statistics
+- Random events
+- Impressions button
+- Houseguests now target and nominate others

+## Bug Fixes (Feb 8)

+- Fixed duplicate nominations
+- Fixed various crashes from new features
+- Fixed re-nomination after veto bug
+- Fixed reset button position

+## Remaining Bugs
+Last updated 02/09/2024

+### Crashes

+- Clicking reset and then impressions crashes the program.
+- Calling `play_week()` after game ends with 2 players left causes crash.

+### Gameplay

+- HOH is chosen from already evicted players if all remaining players have been HOH.
+- Players can be nominated twice in the same week.
+- Veto holder can win veto and not use it on themselves if they are a nominee.
+- Evicted houseguests can still be nominated after being evicted.

+### UI/UX

+- Renominations don't show properly in UI text.
+- Text box doesn't scroll automatically with new text added.
+- Impressions matrix doesn't update with latest values when opened.

+### Other

+- Alliances feature not fully implemented.
+- Voting off players is still random, not based on impressions.
+- No real gameplay comp events yet.